architjoshi-db/arcion-docs/content/docs/security/secrets-management/aws-secrets-manager.md

 # Use AWS Secrets Manager with Arcion
 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) works as a key-value store for secrets like passwords, tokens, and various database connection credentials.
 AWS encrypts these secrets with the AWS Key Management Service (AWS-KMS).

-This page discusses how Arcion works with AWS Secrets Manager and configuration for different authentication methods.
+This page discusses how Arcion works with AWS Secrets Manager and configurations for different authentication methods.
 You can choose what method Arcion uses to retrieve the necessary secrets for your replication pipelines.

 ## Overview
 Arcion uses the concept of [namespaces](#namespaces) to allow different authentication methods with AWS Secrets Manager.
 Depending on the parameters you specify, you can choose how Arcion establishes an authenticated connection with AWS Secrets Manager and retrieves secrets.